 I am a UK-based science writer and broadcaster with over 10 years’ experience in magazine and radio journalism.
 In that time I have written extensively for New Scientist magazine, and spent 5 years in-house as a feature editor, contributing to some of the magazine’s top-selling cover stories (and, almost as impressively, one of the worst!).
 I have also written many features for BBC Focus Magazine and worked as their Previews Editor for several years.
-I have also written for organisations such as Nottingham University and the Royal Society.
+I have also written for BBC Future and organisations such as Nottingham University and the Royal Society.

 As a broadcaster I have both produced and presented radio programmes and reports for the BBC, contributing to the Science, Natural History and Children’s Radio output.
 I was also the regular co-presenter of the New Scientist podcast, along with Ivan Semeniuk, between 2006 and 2010.